Choosing First Grade Homeschool Curriculum

 It’s a very affordable, thorough curriculum that approaches science in an interdisciplinary way, layering the lessons so that they each build on each other to help get a fully informed picture of science.

-I am not musically inclined.
-I don’t play any instruments and don’t really know how to teach kids music.
-So I decided it was time to outsource this!
 We have joined Prodigies Music & do music lessons 3+ times a week all together.
-It’s fun & seems to be a great, thorough curriculum.
+It’s fun & is a great, thorough curriculum.

 We keep PE simple by doing Cosmic Kids Yoga, playing outside, going on hikes, and taking trips to the park.